jovotech/jovo-framework/jovo-platforms/jovo-platform-lex/README.md

 Now you can zip the Lex model and upload it on the AWS Lex V1 console.
 When it's done, you should be able to test the chatbot in AWS console.

+Now your are ready to plug your Lex Bot to AWS Connect: https://docs.aws.amazon.com/connect/latest/adminguide/amazon-lex.html

 ## Usage